Chapter 1: Matthew 5:28

 But I say to you that everyone who looks at a woman with lustful intent has already committed adultery with her in his heart.

 “Well, you are now, and yes, some still do; it’s entirely up to the client.”
-He straightened his tie and re-positioned his horn-rimmed glasses, eyebrows disappearing.
+He straightened his tie and re-positioned the horn-rimmed glasses, eyebrows disappearing, raised index finger accenting his words.

 She re-positioned herself so that she sat upright, facing him, the leather of the nail-head couch protesting her movement, her gray sweatsuit yielding to the curves of her body before resettling and hiding her.
-She began laughing as she pointed at the picture behind him.
+She began a sardonic laugh as she pointed at the picture behind him.

 “Are you kidding me?”
 The Titanic, really?
 The fucking Titanic?
 You’ve got a picture of a disaster as the centerpiece in your office.
 What is that, a metaphor for your esteemed clientele?”